aardappel/lobster/docs/source/language_reference.md

 This definition of `f` for `A` is entirely equivalent to the one above, except the name of the first argument is now `this` instead of `a` above.

-Only the first argument to a function is used to resolve which overload to call, either statically or dynamically.
+Only the first argument to a function is used to resolve dynamic dispatch, but for static overloading, all arguments will be taken into consideration.
 Lobster used to have the ability to dispatch on all arguments, called "multi-methods", which at least academically seem very elegant.
 In practice however, these are slow (require complicated look-up tables) and ambiguous (hard to tell which function will get called, sometimes accidentally combine unrelated functions into a multimethod and get unexpected errors or slow-down).
 Single dispatch